martinlangee/graph-editor/README.md

 # Simple Graph Editor

-A simple but quite useful implementation of a simple graphical editor with the following features.
+A simple but quite useful implementation of a simple graphical editor.

+See the sample images for a quick impression of the UI.

 ## Features